Bitlancer/strings-documentation/README.md

 #### Using a Custom or 3rd Party Deploy Framework

-As mentioned above Strings can execute whatever code you'd like during deploy.
+As mentioned above Strings can execute code of your choosing during deploy.
 For it to be useful however, you will need to parse and utilize the parameters Strings passes to the deploy script.
 These parameters include information about the application such as its name and the list of servers and their roles.
 Below is a example of what Strings will pass to the deploy script.
-In addition, Strings will pass any user supplied parameters that were specified with the *Deploy Script* within the control panel.
+In addition, Strings will pass any user supplied parameters that were specified with the *Deploy Script* when it was created within the control panel.

 ```
 --exec-id 836 --type Application --name test --server-list python.dfw01.int.example-infra.net,exampleorg::role::lamp_server,stringed::profile::apache_phpfpm,stringed::profile::mysql;anaconda.dfw01.int.example-infra.net,exampleorg::role::lamp_server,stringed::profile::apache_phpfpm,stringed::profile::mysql --verbosity 4 --repo git@github.com:Bitlancer/strings-sample-app.git